auth0/react-native-lock-android/README.md

         ...
         LockReactPackage lockReactPackage = new LockReactPackage();

-        /* If you would like to add native integrations, add them like this */ lockReactPackage.addIdentityProvider(Strategies.Facebook, new FacebookIdentityProvider(this));
+        /* If you would like to add native integrations, add them here */ lockReactPackage.addIdentityProvider(Strategies.Facebook, new FacebookIdentityProvider(this));
         lockReactPackage.addIdentityProvider(Strategies.GooglePlus, new GooglePlusIdentityProvider(this));